-FHWA may appropriate the 7 acres of NFS land to UDOT (typically in the form of a highway easement deed) under the authority of 23 USC Section 317, or UDOT would obtain an easement or other special-use authorization to allow construction, operation, and maintenance of the trailhead parking areas.
-If these lands are appropriated by FHWA, the USDA Forest Service watershed emphasis management prescription (MP 3.1W) would no longer apply.
-However, with the appropriation the USDA FS may potentially need to amend the Forest Plan.
-If the lands are not appropriated by FHWA and the USDA Forest Service authorizes the action through issuance of an easement or other special-use authorization to UDOT, the Forest Plan and its watershed emphasis management prescription (MP 3.1W) would still apply, and the USDA Forest Service would need to amend the Forest Plan since the trailhead improvements would not be consistent with the watershed emphasis management prescription's (MP 3.1W) prohibition of new recreation facilities (see Chapter 28, U.S. Department of Agriculture Forest Service Land Use Plan Amendments).
+FHWA may appropriate the 7 acres of NFS lands to UDOT (typically in the form of a highway easement deed) under the authority of 23 USC Section 317, or UDOT would obtain an easement or other special-use authorization to allow construction, operation, and maintenance of the trailhead parking areas.
+If these lands are appropriated by FHWA, the USDA Forest Service watershed emphasis management prescription (MP 3.1W) might still apply.
+With the appropriated by FHWA and the USDA Forest Service authorizes the action through issuance of an easement or other special-use authorization to UDOT, the Forest Plan and its watershed emphasis management prescription (MP 3.1W) would still apply, and the USDA Forest Service would need to amend the Forest Plan since the trailhead improvements would not be consistent with the watershed emphasis management prescription's (MP 3.1W) prohibition of new recreation facilities (see Chapter 28, U.S. Department of Agriculture Forest Service Land Use Plan Amendments).